 Are digital protection lenses available with progressive prescriptions?

-KODAK BlueReflect Lens offers digital progressive lenses in a durable polycarbonate and an advanced thin option.
+BlueReflect™ blue light lenses are available as digital progressive lenses and an advanced thin option.
 These ‘no line’ digital progressives allow greater prescription accuracy for those requiring the combination of far (television, driving), near (reading) and intermediate (such as smartphones, tablets, and computer use) distances.

-This technology is beneficial to the more than 60% of GenXers who report symptoms of digital eyestrain, and 1 in 4 Boomers spend at least 9 hours a day on their digital devices.
-In addition, Boomers watch more television on a daily basis than any other age group (stats courtesy of the Vision Council).
+This technology is beneficial to the more than 60% of GenXers who report symptoms of digital eyestrain, and 1 in 4 Baby Boomers who spend at least 9 hours a day on their digital devices.
+In addition, Baby Boomers watch more television on a daily basis than any other age group (stats courtesy of the Vision Council).